Fort Hood 43

 The General then left, promising to talk to his superior officers and return with an answer in the morning.
 The 43 soldiers relaxed, many falling asleep.
 In an interview in the documentary film Sir!
 No Sir! many years later, Elder Halim Gullahbemi, one of the 43 said, "All of a sudden, crack upside the head."
 He went on to describe the Military Police (MPs) coming at them with bayonets and rifle butts swinging.
 In the film he displays the scar from where he was cut by a bayonet.
 He told how the MPs, after surrounding them, would randomly grab one and "take him back in the back, and beat the shit out of him."
 An official military spokesman at Fort Hood described it differently, they "were escorted by the Military Police to the post stockade."

 The protesting soldiers became known as the "Fort Hood 43", and their refusal to deploy to Chicago for riot-control duties "remains one of the largest acts of civil disobedience ever conducted by members of the American military."
-Their protest became widely known and the resulting court-martials were reported nationally in the press.
+Their protest became widely known and the resulting courts-martial were reported nationally in the press.
 The NAACP helped with their defense and the Army's Special Civil Disturbance Board "worried that these soldiers' actions presaged further such resistance."
 They were also championed by one of the early antiwar GI Coffeehouses, The Oleo Strut, which supported the arrested soldiers and helped with their legal defense.
 Eventually, only 29 were convicted and "given relatively light sentences."
 The GI underground newspaper FTA: Fun Travel Adventure captured the sentiment of many GIs with its comment on the outcome: "No one was looking for any justice at the trial.
 If there was any justice for the enlisted men, there would have been no trial at all."